 A budding effort to evaluate and certify ambulatory clinical information systems will take aim at the reluctance of payers to subsidize the adoption of electronic medical records by physician practices.

-The Certification Commission for Healthcare Information Technology, launched in late July, will be a crucial element of the healthcare industry's drive to "unlock incentives" that are close to being released into the marketplace but are still hung up by uncertainty over how payers can assess the worth of what they would be subsidizing, says Mark Leavitt, M.D., director of ambulatory care for the Healthcare Information and Management Systems Society.
+The Certification Commission for Healthcare Information Technology, launched late last month, will be a crucial element of the healthcare industry's drive to "unlock incentives" that are close to being released into the marketplace but are still hung up by uncertainty over how payers can assess the worth of what they would be subsidizing, says Mark Leavitt, director of ambulatory care for the Healthcare Information and Management Systems Society.

-"Those prepared to pay incentives have got to have something solidly to say, 'You can have an incentive and you can't, " says Leavitt, a clinical IT pioneer who also serves as medical director of the Chicago-based association for healthcare IT professionals.
+"Those prepared to pay incentives have got to have something solidly to say, `You can have an incentive and you can't,' " says Leavitt, a physician and clinical IT pioneer who also serves as medical director of the Chicago-based association for healthcare IT professionals.

-Two other healthcare-minded trade groups, the National Alliance for Health Information Technology and the American Health Information Management Association, joined with HIMSS to create the commission in response to strong recommendations for such a private-sector initiative from David Brailer, M.D., HHS' national coordinator for health IT adoption.
+Two other healthcare-minded trade groups, the National Alliance for Health Information Technology and the American Health Information Management Association, joined with HIMSS to create the commission in response to strong recommendations for such a private-sector initiative from David Brailer, HHS' national coordinator for health IT adoption (July 12, p.
+8).

 The new commission's challenge will be to provide enough information about IT products to spur action from physicians and payers without showing favoritism or interfering with the healthcare IT marketplace.

-Though only about 10% of physicians use any type of clinical IT in their practices, 260 healthcare technology vendors say they sell an electronic medical record system, says Mark Anderson, principal of the AC Group, a firm that evaluates and rates ambulatory IT products.
+Though only about 10% of physicians use any type of clinical IT in their practices, 260 healthcare technology vendors say they sell an electronic medical-records system, says Mark Anderson, principal of the AC Group, a Montgomery, Texas-based firm that evaluates and rates ambulatory IT products.

 The lion's share of those systems provide basic record-keeping and charting automation to the clinical side of a physician practice: tracking patient data such as vital signs, current medications, allergies and past procedures as well as improving workflow for nurses and clerical employees, Anderson says.

 The approach has a precedent in California, where an initiative was launched five years ago in Santa Barbara County to harness the economies and flexibility of using Web browsers to send and receive information among hospitals, physician practices, government payers, ancillary services and prominent employers.
-The Santa Barbara County Care Data Exchange was among several regional projects recently held up as examples of what the federal government sees as building blocks of a nationwide IT strategy.
+The collaborative network, called the Santa Barbara County Care Data Exchange, was among several regional projects recently held up as examples of what the federal government sees as building blocks of a nationwide IT strategy.

-A certification program for participating vendors in the Santa Barbara project took shape in 2000 under the direction of the initiative?s managing firm, Care Science, which at the time was headed by Brailer.
-To separate product claims from true capabilities, the project identified requirements for building the countywide data-exchange network and then structured a line of questioning that forced vendors to disclose the fitness of their products for aspects of the network.
+A certification program for participating vendors in the Santa Barbara project took shape in 2000 under the direction of the initiative's managing firm, Care Science, which at the time was headed by Brailer.
+To separate product claims from true capabilities, the project identified requirements for building the countywide data-exchange network and then structured a line of questioning that forced vendors to disclose the fitness of their products for aspects of the network (April 10, 2000, p.
+102).

 The first call for vendor participation attracted 110 responses, and 85 products eventually were submitted for evaluation.
-The first round of investigation certified 65 products; the remaining 20 were rejected but given time to develop their products more fully and qualify during the next round of certification.
+The first round of investigation certified 65 products; the remaining 20 were rejected but given time to develop their products more fully and qualify at a later date.

 "When you put that stake in the ground like that, it's good for vendors," he says.